DUNE/dunedb/docs/notes.md

 ## TODO

 # Feature: tidy up production site
-- Remove 'toy' things.
+- Remove 'toy' things.  -> Largely done.
+Some forms remain.
 - Add front page and css files that are specific to site, including link to dev site.
-Use a global variable available to pug and global.config.
+Use a global variable available to pug and global.config.  ->Done.

 - Think about permissions for devsite being different - how? - change the permissions code to prefix 'dev:' to all permissons questions.
 Grant `dev:*` to all user accounts